Estimated reading time: 3 minutes

 These four values enjoy a synergistic relationship.
-For example, in the presence of truth, tapas is elevated to the status of intentionally transcending the relative.
+For example, in the presence of truth, tapas becomes elevated to the status of intentionally transcending the relative.
 Without pure truth, tapas is an attempt to escape the relative.
 Although in both cases the movement of awareness is the same, the effect of pure truth drastically influences the purity of the outcome.

 Dharma and the Yugas